pworth1971/layer-cake/README.md

-### fastText
+### FASTTEXT

+Model: crawl-300d-2M-subword.bin

+Dimension: 300

+Architecture: FastText is a shallow neural network embedding model developed by Facebook.
+It builds on Word2Vec, but its key innovation is the use of subword information (i.e., it learns vectors for character n-grams in addition to full words).
+This allows FastText to handle rare words or misspellings more robustly than Word2Vec or GloVe.

+Training Data: The model referenced here is trained on Common Crawl with 2 million word vectors.
+FastText models are trained on text corpora that consist of billions of words from across the web.

+Training Objective: FastText uses the skip-gram model with negative sampling (like Word2Vec) but augments it by using subwords.
+This allows the model to predict not just individual words but subword representations.

 We use the crawl-300d-2M.vec set of fastText word embeddings which is 2 million word vectors (pre) trained on Common Crawl (600B tokens).
 These can be downloaded, along with other English variants, from https://fasttext.cc/docs/en/english-vectors.html, or directly from https://fasttext.cc/docs/en/crawl-vectors.html

-### BERT
+### BERT (Bidirectional Encoder Representations from Transformers)

 For BERT we use the (English) bert-base-uncased model which can be downloaded here: https://github.com/google-research/bert.

-The BERT-base-uncased model, developed by researchers at Google AI Language, is based on the BERT (Bidirectional Encoder Representations from Transformers) architecture, and is pre-trained on a large corpus that combines two specific text sources:

-- BookCorpus: This dataset contains over 11,000 books, covering a diverse range of genres and topics.
-This corpus is particularly valuable for its broad and rich language usage.
-- English Wikipedia: The entirety of the English Wikipedia is used (excluding lists, tables, and headers), which provides a vast range of knowledge across countless subjects.
+Model: bert-base-cased

+Dimension: 768

+Architecture: BERT uses a transformer-based architecture with both encoder and decoder layers.
+The main innovation in BERT is its bidirectional training using the transformer encoder, which allows the model to look at both the left and right context of a token in all layers.
+It is trained on two tasks:

+- Masked Language Modeling (MLM): A percentage of words in the input are randomly masked, and the model predicts the missing words.
+- Next Sentence Prediction (NSP): The model is trained to predict whether two sentences follow each other in a sequence.

-The "uncased" version of BERT means that the text has been lowercased before tokenization, and it uses a vocabulary that does not distinguish case.
-This is typically beneficial for tasks where the capitalization of words doesn't add useful distinction, and it helps in reducing the model's vocabulary size.
+Training Data: BERT is pre-trained on the BooksCorpus (800M words) and English Wikipedia (2.5B words).
+This combination provides a large amount of general-domain text.
+The "cased" version of BERT means that the text is case sensitive, ie case is not lowered, and it uses a vocabulary that distinguishes case.
 The "base" version of BERT includes 12 transformer blocks (layers), with a hidden size of 768, and 12 self-attention heads, totaling about 110 million parameters.
-This makes it significantly smaller than the "large" version of BERT but still quite powerful.
+This makes it significantly smaller than the
+"large" version of BERT but still quite powerful.

 BERT is trained using two unsupervised tasks:

 1) Masked Language Model (MLM): Random tokens are masked out of the input, and the model is trained to predict the original token based on its context.
 2) Next Sentence Prediction (NSP): Given pairs of sentences, the model predicts whether the second sentence in a pair is the actual next sentence in the original document.

+### RoBERTa (Robustly Optimized BERT Pretraining Approach)

+Model: roberta-base

+Dimension: 768

+Architecture: RoBERTa is a variant of BERT, but it improves on BERT's pretraining process by optimizing the architecture.
+It removes the NSP task and trains with much larger batch sizes and datasets for longer periods, resulting in improved performance on various benchmarks.
+Like BERT, it is based on a transformer encoder and uses bidirectional training.

+Training Data: RoBERTa is trained on a larger and more diverse dataset compared to BERT.
+The dataset includes CommonCrawl News, OpenWebText, Stories, and Wikipedia, totaling over 160GB of text, making it significantly more data-rich.

+Training Objective: RoBERTa is trained on the MLM task only, focusing on maximizing the model's ability to understand context within a sentence.

+### LLAMA (LLaMA 2)

+Model: meta-llama/Llama-2-7b-hf or meta-llama/Llama-2-13b-hf

+Dimension: 4096

+Architecture: LLaMA (Large Language Model Meta AI) is a transformer-based architecture designed to handle large-scale language tasks.
+It uses a decoder-only architecture, meaning it's similar to GPT models, where the entire input is processed as a sequence, and the model autoregressively predicts the next token.
+It focuses on efficient scaling and reduced inference costs compared to GPT-3.

+Training Data: LLaMA 2 is trained on a diverse set of publicly available text data, including CommonCrawl, Wikipedia, books, research papers, and more.
+The model has access to hundreds of billions of tokens, making it one of the largest language models to date.

+Training Objective: The model is trained using a standard autoregressive language modeling task, which means it predicts the next word in a sequence, given the previous context.